mauricioBert/API-Music/README.md

         "content": [
           {
             "length": "4:39",
-            "lyrics": "She eyes me like a Pisces when I am weak, i've been locked inside your heart-shaped box for weeks.
+            "lyrics": "She eyes me like a Pisces when I am weak,i've been locked inside your heart-shaped box for weeks.
 I've been drawn into your magnet tar pit trap, wish I could eat 		      your cancer when you turn black!
 Hey, wait!
 I got a new complaint.
 Forever in debt to your priceless advice.
 Hey, Wait!
 I got a new complaint.
 Forever in debt to 		      your priceless advice...
-            Your advice",
-            "language": "English",
+Your advice", "language": "English",
             "cover": "https://upload.wikimedia.org/wikipedia/pt/b/b4/InUtero.jpeg",
-            "Style": "Grunge Rock",
-            "_id": "66e8799dba6fa95a2b2ac0ae"
-          }
         ],
         "__v": 0
       },